mlai-bonn/SeminarDeepLearning/s03_TrainingOptimization1.md

 #### Momentum-Characteristics
 The momentum algorithm is another optimization algorithm used during neural network training.
-It adds to the gradient descent method a velocity parameter, also called momentum, to control the speed of the descent on the surface of the cost function.
+It adds to the gradient descent method a velocity parameter, also called momentum, to control the speed of the descent on the surface of the cost function. <br />

 The velocity parameter improves the performance of gradient descent compared to SGD.
 If the region on the cost function shows high curvature or in the case of a small/noisy gradient, SGD will take very small step sizes and the learning becomes slow.
 However, the momentum algorithm recognizes such regions and applies an additional force to the gradient descent to accelerate the learning along the cost function.